lidofinance/lido-dao/CONTRIBUTING.md

 ### Tracing

-The `hardhat-tracer` tool is utilized during Hardhat tests to trace contract calls and state changes.
-Full-scale transaction tracing is disabled by default to prevent tests from slowing down.
+During Hardhat tests, the `hardhat-tracer` tool can trace contract calls and state changes, which is helpful for debugging and analyzing contract interactions.
+However, full-scale transaction tracing is disabled by default to maintain optimal test performance.

 > [!NOTE]
-> Tracing is supported ONLY in Hardhat unit and integration tests using the Hardhat mainnet fork (see below).
+> Tracing is supported only in Hardhat unit and integration tests using the Hardhat mainnet fork (see below for
+> details).

+To enable tracing:

-To enable tracing, wrap the code intended for tracing with the `Tracer.enable()` and `Tracer.disable()` functions, and execute the tests with the appropriate command postfix, such as `yarn test:trace`.
+- Wrap the code you want to trace with `Tracer.enable()` and `Tracer.disable()` functions.
+- Run the tests with the appropriate command that enables tracing (e.g., `yarn test:trace`).

+Here's an example:

 ```typescript
 import { Tracer } from "test/suite";